 Trapdoor 2,5'w x 2,5' 2 gp, double if secret, add 1 gp if spring-closing; add lock if locking

 Triggered traps can be reset by a skilled worker with 10 minutes of effort.
-Self reloading versions fire once per round, cost thrice the price, and need to be restocked when the magazine of 20 projetiles is empty.
+Self reloading versions fire once per round, cost thrice the price, and need to be restocked when the magazine of 20 projectiles is empty.

 Instead of going over all the individual traps (scythe, boulder, acid, etc.) individually, price them by damage, with an increment of 100 gp for each d10.
 This gives a discount to the common pit, bolt and spear traps, and explains why they are so common.
 Poisons Gas fills a 10 foot cube for the price under Poisons.
 Sleep gas with Drow Poison stats is available.